 6 reasons to visit Oudtshoorn, the ostrich capital of South Africa

-1. Ostrich capital of the world
+Oudtshoorn is actually the ostrich capital of the world

 The most important reason why tourists go to Oudtshoorn is the presence of thousands of the worlds biggest birds, the ostrich, which makes it the perfect opportunity to scratch that one item off your bucket list; to ride an ostrich.
 That said, the maximum weight for riding an ostrich is 80 kg.